Gaussian integer: Greatest common divisor

 Unfortunately, except in simple cases, the prime factorization is difficult to compute, and Euclidean algorithm leads to a much easier (and faster) computation.
 This algorithm consists of replacing of the input (a, b) by (b, r), where r is the remainder of the Euclidean division of a by b, and repeating this operation until getting a zero remainder, that is a pair (d, 0).
 This process terminates, because, at each step, the norm of the second Gaussian integer decreases.
 The resulting d is a greatest common divisor, because (at each step) b and r = a − bq have the same divisors as a and b, and thus the same greatest common divisor.

 This method of computation works always, but is not as simple as for integers because Euclidean division is more complicated.
 Therefore, a third method is often preferred for hand-written computations.
 It consists in remarking that the norm N(d) of the greatest common divisor of a and b is a common divisor of N(a), N(b), and N(a + b).
 When the greatest common divisor D of these three integers has few factors, then it is easy to test, for common divisor, all Gaussian integers with a norm dividing D.

 For example, if a = 5 + 3i, and b = 2 − 8i, one has N(a) = 34, N(b) = 68, and N(a + b) = 74.
 As the greatest common divisor of the three norms is 2, the greatest common divisor of a and b has 1 or 2 as a norm.
-As a gaussian integer of norm 2 is necessary associated to 1 + i, and as 1 + i divides a and b, then the greatest common divisor is 1 + i.
+As a gaussian integer of norm 2 is necessarily associated to 1 + i, and as 1 + i divides a and b, then the greatest common divisor is 1 + i.

 If b is replaced by its conjugate b = 2 + 8i, then the greatest common divisor of the three norms is 34, the norm of a, thus one may guess that the greatest common divisor is a, that is, that a | b.
 In fact, one has 2 + 8i = (5 + 3i)(1 + i).